Blog

 The inevitable prominence of AI raises existential questions about the future of research careers.
 Will intelligent machines displace human insight professionals?

-The consensus from my conversations is that the research professional will continue to serve in a vital role for insights generation.
-However, CMI teams must adapt to work alongside emerging technologies.
-In the next few years, AI will change how we commission, analyze, curate and share insights – leaders are already thinking about the shape of their teams and the skills and training needed to maximize the application of AI-powered insights.
+The consensus from my conversations is that research professionals will continue to play a vital role in generating insight.
+But CMI teams will need to adapt to work alongside emerging technologies.
+In the next few years, AI will change how we commission, analyze, curate, and share insights.
+Leaders are already thinking about the shape of their teams and the skills and training needed to make the most of AI-powered insight.

 “We fundamentally believe our sector is a people business,” confirms Caroline.
 “We source information from people, we sell information to people.
 We are about reflecting the truly diverse world that we have the accountability and the privilege to serve.”

-Insights teams are increasingly expected to do more with less, provide more definitive answers and support faster decision-making across their entire business.
-Rapid and effective AI deployment is a means to the analytics end: a dynamic tool for augmenting and scaling human expertise, but not a substitute for insights specialists.
+Insights teams are increasingly expected to do more with less, provide more definitive answers, and support faster decision-making across their entire business.
+Rapid and effective AI deployment is a means to an end: a dynamic tool for augmenting and scaling human expertise, not a substitute for insight specialists.

 The real value of AI-powered analytics will come from a close partnership between human and machine.
 The most effective researchers of tomorrow will continually upskill and adapt to apply their own consumer understanding to automated analysis and translate complex insights into actionable business recommendations.